 If you suffer a musculoskeletal injury or you develop a degenerative disease like arthritis, and it doesn’t respond to conservative methods of treatment like physical therapy or medication, you may need orthopedic surgery.
-At Star Orthopedics and Sports Medicine in Frisco, Texas, board-certified physical medicine and rehabilitation specialist, Jason Petrasic, MD, and the team regularly perform orthopedic surgery using effective, minimally-invasive means.
-To request your orthopedic surgery consultation, call the office or click the online booking tool today.
+At Star Orthopedics and Sports Medicine in Coppell and Frisco, Texas, board-certified physical medicine and rehabilitation specialist, Jason Petrasic, MD, and the team regularly perform orthopedic surgery using effective, minimally-invasive means.
+To request your orthopedic surgery consultation, call the office nearest you or click the online booking tool today.

 Orthopedic surgery is a type of surgery designed to treat injuries and diseases that affect your musculoskeletal system.
 Most orthopedic conditions respond well to conservative, noninvasive measures of care.
 However, if your symptoms persist, get worse, or negatively interfere with your ability to work or perform other routine tasks, surgery may be necessary.